codewithviju/codewithviju/README.md

 - 🌱 Professional React.js Developer
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: to Open a My Own StartUp
 - ⚡ Fun fact: I love Eating & Codding